bryanpbaker/the-ground-up-wp/README.md

 <br>
 <h3>Installation</h3>
-<h6>Install this like you would any other Wordpress Theme.
-Drop it into your 'themes' directory and activate it through the dashboard.</h6>
+<h6>Install this like you would a Wordpress Theme.
+Drop it into your 'themes' directory and activate it through the dashboard.
+But be aware... this is <em>not</em> a Wordpress theme.
+This is a starter kit for building out projects.</h6>

 <h3>Getting Started</h3>
 <h6>There is a small learning curve with this starter kit.
-I hesitate to call this a 'theme' because it's so much more than that.
 Below is a brief index of how you do the things you want to do.</h6>